3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Experiments

 \subsection{Implementation Details}

-{\textbf{Pre-training configuration.}} We pre-train the model using \method{} with a Point Transformerv3 (PTv3)~\cite{Wu_2024_CVPR} backbone.
+{\textbf{Pre-training configuration.}} We pre-train the model using \method{} with a Point Transformer V3 (PTv3)~\cite{Wu_2024_CVPR} backbone.
 Each scene provides 9D input features consisting of coordinates, colors and normals.
 Training is conducted on eight NVIDIA H200 GPUs with a total batch size of 16.
 AdamW~\cite{loshchilov2017decoupled} is used as the optimizer with an initial learning rate of 0.001 and layer-wise decay of 0.9.
 The OneCycleLR~\cite{smith2018disciplined} learning rate scheduler is used, running for 145,600 iterations with a warm-up period followed by cosine annealing.
 Weight decay is linearly increased from 0.04 to 0.1 during pre-training.
+For the default RoomTours-1k / PTv3-Base setting, we train for 145,600 iterations with OneCycleLR.
+For larger-scale settings, we scale the number of iterations with dataset and model size (see Supp.
+Tab.~\ref{tab:lam3c_config}).

 {\textbf{Evaluation protocol.}} We evaluate the pre-training effectiveness of \method{} on semantic and instance segmentation tasks in indoor scenes.
 We use four widely used indoor scene datasets for evaluation: ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, ScanNet200~\cite{rozenberszki2022language}, and S3DIS~\cite{Armeni_2016_CVPR}.
 Following standard evaluation protocols, we report results under two settings: (i) Full fine-tuning, in which all pre-trained model parameters are updated on the fine-tuning dataset, and (ii) Linear probing, in which the backbone parameters are frozen and only a final linear layer is trained on the fine-tuning dataset.
 The details of the hyperparameters for each dataset are described in the supplementary material.